Instructor | Texts |Objectives | Class Structure | Grading | Policies | Submissions | Readings

 Please let the instructor know which of these times you will be attending.

 SUMMER (June 11-August 10, 2019): Please contact the instructor for an office meeting or phone/Skype conversation regarding the course.
 Please use email to arrange for this meeting.

 Visual C++ is the recommended platform for this course.
 This development environment is part of the Visual Studio .NET suite found on most lab computers.
 There is a also copy of the Visual Studio C++ Express package on the CD supplied with the text.
 You may use any C++ compiler.
 We are not doing GUI development so the basic command line projects are sufficient.

 Use of Visual Studio .NET for this course can be found at this link.

-Note the latest edition has been updated to C++ 2011 which has some significant changes in syntax.
-I actually prefer you learn the earlier C++, but not mandatory.
+Note the latest edition has been updated to C++ 2011 or even C++ 2014 which has some significant changes in syntax.
+I actually prefer you learn the older style pre-2011 version of C++, but it is not mandatory.

 The objectives of this course include the following:

 The student should develop or enhance skills in the following areas:

 PLEASE NOTE: This is a self paced course with no formally scheduled class meetings.
 During the spring semester, there are usually weekly meetings to discuss issues and approaches to some of the projects.
 Success in this course depends highly on your self discipline.
 Office hours are to be used to ask questions and clarifications.
 Individual meetings with the instructor may be required to go over work in progress.